Shela dominates the southeast corner of Lamu Island and might just be the Kenya Coast beach destination of your dreams.

-Shela Village can be reached by ferry service from Lamu Town, private hire boat service from Lamu-Manda air strip, or via two walking paths from Lamu Town.
+Shela Village can be reached by ferry service from Old Town, private hire boat service from Lamu-Manda air strip, or via two walking paths from Old Town.

-The main walking route between the two communities traces the Corniche Path heading south out of Lamu Town along the water.
+The main walking route between the two communities traces the Corniche Path heading south out of Old Town along the water.

 If you are beach-bound, the “highway” path behind town is a more direct route.
 Head toward Mkomani Primary School and follow the walking path due south.

-I’m not sure why, but I didn’t take any water with me the first time I set out for Shela from Lamu Town.
+I’m not sure why, but I didn’t take any water with me the first time I traversed Lamu from Old Town to Shela.